 - Take your puppy outside and allow them to relieve themselves before placing them in their crate at bedtime, before you leave the house, or if you are about to do something like taking a shower that leaves you unable to watch them.

-- Understand that your puppy will likely need to go outside once, twice or even three times when they are first with you if they come home at eight weeks old.
+- Understand that your puppy will likely need to go outside once, twice or even three times in the middle of the night when they are first with you if they come home at eight weeks old.

 - If you catch your puppy in the act of peeing or pooping inside, give a calm, firm, “NO!” and immediately take them outside even if they are finished with the actual act of peeing or pooping.
 If they do additional bodily functions outside, reward them with the praise as described above, “Yes!
 Good dog, good dog!”